What are the dates & opening times?

 How do you intend to protect the biodiversity of the park?

 We are working with the Council’s Parks Service to address any areas of concern.
-We are using the same footprint that we have used in previous years, so we are aware of the sensitive areas within that footprint.
+We are using the same footprint that we have used in previous years, so we are aware of the sensitive areas.
 EventLambeth has also commissioned a ecology impact assessment toolkit, which will be used to assist with the management of any impacts.

 Why can't we bring our own alcohol in to the show?